machinat/sociably/website/docs/dependency-injection.md

 ### Standard Services

-Machinat defines some standard services which are commonly used while making conversational apps.
+Sociably defines some standard services which are commonly used while making conversational apps.
 Like recognizing intent, fetching an user’s profile and accessing chat state.

 Here is an example to put them together: